datascienceconfidential/datascienceconfidential.github.io/_posts/2018-02-07-jigsaw-equation.md

 ## Model

-Let us ignore the geometry of the situation completely, and assume we have a jigsaw puzzle with \[N\] pieces, which is divided into \[b\] sections, each of which consists of \[n_i\] pieces.
+Let us ignore the geometry of the situation completely, and assume we have a jigsaw puzzle with $N$ pieces, which is divided into $b$ sections, each of which consists of $n_i$ pieces.
 The pieces within each section are assumed to have the same colour or pattern, and the different sections are assumed to be distinguishable from each other.

+The sections can be permuted among themselves in $b!$ ways, and there are $n_i!$ ways of permuting the pieces in the $i^{th}$ section.
+So, altogether, the number of possible configurations is

+$$ b! \prod_{i=1}^b n_i! $$

+and we would like to minimize this, subject to the condition $\sum_{i=1}^b n_i = N$.